Fox News, Dominion Voting Systems reach lawsuit settlement in high-stakes defamation case

 Washington — Dominion Voting Systems and Fox News have reached a deal to resolve the $1.6 billion defamation case the electronic voting company brought against the cable news giant over unfounded accusations broadcast on its air that Dominion helped rig the 2020 presidential election against former President Donald Trump.

-Delaware Superior Court Judge Eric Davis announced that the "case has been resolved" after bringing the jury and 12 alternates back into the courtroom following a lengthy break in proceedings.
+Dominion attorneys told reporters that Fox would pay $787.5 million to settle the lawsuit soon after Delaware Superior Court Judge Eric Davis announced that the "case has been resolved."
+Davis had brought the jury and 12 alternates back into the courtroom following a lengthy break in proceedings.

 The details of the settlement are unclear, and the case's resolution came on the first day of the trial in Delaware Superior Court.
 A 12-member jury and the alternates were seated in the morning and sworn in, after which lawyers for the two sides were set to deliver opening statements Tuesday afternoon.
 The settlement brings an end to what was expected to be a six-week trial.